-Putin: North Korea crisis could be 'impossible' to solve
+Putin: North Korea crisis may be 'impossible' to solve

 North Korea has shown no signs of changing its tone or ambitions.
 The country's official news wire quoted a senior official Wednesday expressing pure joy over Pyongyang's nuclear prowess.

-"Picturing to myself the US, the cursed state of aggression, being submerged in a sea of fire by our H-bomb-loaded ICBM for its slightest provocation, I can not repress my excitement," Ko Hyok Chol was quoted as saying.
+"Picturing to myself the US, the cursed state of aggression, being submerged in a sea of fire by our H-bomb-loaded ICBM for its slightest provocation, I cannot repress my excitement," Ko Hyok Chol was quoted as saying.

-And, at a Conference on Disarmament in Geneva Tuesday, North Korea's ambassador to the United Nations called Sunday's nuclear test a "gift package" for the US -- and warned there would be more.
+And, at a Conference on Disarmament in Geneva on Tuesday, North Korea's ambassador to the United Nations called Sunday's nuclear test a "gift package" for the US -- and warned there would be more.

 "The US will receive more gift packages from my country as long as it relies on reckless provocations and futile attempts to put pressure on the DPRK," Han Tae-song said, referring to the acronym for the country's official name, the Democratic People's Republic of Korea.

-Note: Clarification: Some quotes in this story have been altered to match the official translation.